-21 Valentine’s Day Dinner Ideas That Feel Fancy but Not Cheesy
+59 Valentine’s Day Dinner Ideas That Feel Fancy (but Not Cheesy)

-2. Mac and Cheese with Crispy Parmesan-Phyllo Crust
+4. Mac And Cheese With Crispy Parmesan-phyllo Crust

 Pop quiz: A bouquet of phyllo dough rosettes or a bouquet of long-stem roses?
 (FYI, there’s a right answer.)

-6. Sweet Potato Gnocchi in Herbed White Wine Sauce
+8. Sweet Potato Gnocchi In Herbed White Wine Sauce

 The key to our heart is homemade gnocchi.
-Luckily, the pasta in this dish needs just five ingredients and nine minutes from start to finish.
+Luckily, the pasta in this dish only needs five ingredients and nine minutes to come together.

-7. Alison Roman’s Swordfish with Crushed Olives and Oregano
+9. Alison Roman’s Swordfish With Crushed Olives And Oregano

-It tastes like chicken and is just as easy to make but has a certain je ne sais quoi that’s ideal for a cozy night in with bae.
+It tastes like chicken and is just as easy to make, but also has a certain je ne sais quoi that’s ideal for a cozy night in with bae.

-11. Dorie Greenspan’s Sheet-Pan Balsamic Chicken with Baby Potatoes and Mushrooms
+13. Dorie Greenspan’s Sheet Pan Balsamic Chicken With Baby Potatoes And Mushrooms